Mangifera khoonmengiana: Taxonomy

-Mangifera khoonmengiana was first described by Malaysian botanist K. M. Kochummen in 1996.
+Mangifera khoonmengiana was first described by Malaysian botanist Kizhakkedathu Mathai Kochummen in 1996.
 The type specimen was collected in Brunei.
 The specific epithet khoonmengiana honours the Malaysian botanist Khoon Meng Wong.

 Distribution and habitat

 Mangifera khoonmengiana is endemic to Borneo, where it is confined to Brunei and Sarawak.
 Its habitat is in lowland forests, including in swamps.

 Conservation

 Mangifera khoonmengiana has been assessed as endangered on the IUCN Red List.
 The species' habitat is threatened by deforestation and conversion of land for plantations and agriculture.
 In Sarawak, the species is confined to Lambir Hills National Park, affording it some protection.